segpacto/nodejs-opa/README.md

 ## Access Control

 The `opa-service` evaluates authorization policies based on user roles and access time.
-By default, only authenticated users with admin roles have access to certain endpoints during working hours.
-You can modify the authorization policies in the Rego files (`authz.rego`) within the `opa-service` directory to customize access control rules according to your requirements.
+By default, only authenticated users or with admin roles have access to certain endpoints during working hours.
+You can modify the authorization policies in the Rego file (`policy.rego`) to customize access control rules according to your requirements.

 ## Potential Improvements